husainsugema/portfolioprojects/README.md

 ## SQL Walmart Sales Data

 ### Description
 This project involves querying a Walmart sales dataset using SQL.
 The focus is on extracting meaningful insights and performing complex queries to answer specific business questions.
+The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 ### Key Skills
 - Data Wrangling : Clean and prepare the data, ensuring no missing values.